protz/dagstuhl-rust-2025/2-Proposal.md

 correct behavior).

 It therefore remains difficult to confidently develop analysis and verification techniques, when the semantics of Rust are still undergoing such debate.
-Hence, we will not aim to produce a comprehensive specification or dwell on the theoretical aspects of the language's design.
+We will not aim to produce a comprehensive specification or dwell on the theoretical aspects of the language's design.
-Instead, we will focus on (a) identifying the parts of the language where clear specifications would most benefit analysis and verification tools, and (b) establishing a consensus on what we as a community believe the current semantics for those parts are and/or what they should be.
+Instead, we will focus on (a) identifying the parts of the language where clear specifications would most benefit analysis and verification, and (b) establishing a consensus on what we as a community believe the current semantics for those parts are or what they should be.

 Next, many analysis and verification techniques leverage Rust's unique ownership discipline to simplify reasoning, or to make reasoning tools more efficient.
 As a second axis, an important focus of our seminar is the extension of these techniques to the